limodou/ido/README.md

 * Simple core
 * Color command output
-* Packages or commands collection should be organized in a directory
+* Packages or commands collection should be organized in a directory or a python file
 * Installation script file is common Python source file
+* Installation script can be searched from local disk or net
 * Builtin rich functions and you can easily extend
 * Packages installation aim user home first
-* Depends files can be stored in disk depending on your installation script
+* Depends files can be searched from disk
-* User can create tool themselves based on ido to customize their application requirements
+* User can create tool themselves based on ido to suit for their application needs
+* Some configuration can be saved in settings.py
 * Written in Python, should be support 2.6, 2.7, 3.3, 3.4

 ## Install